Click the numbers if you missed the first four chapters:

 Both men seemed to ignore Ismene whose confusion and discomfort would soon get the best of her if she didn’t say something.

-Othniel stared at Kendric in silence, his jaw set.
+Othniel, his jaw set, stared at Kendric.
 Ismene shifted ever so slightly away from Kendric and clasped her hands against her stomach.

-“He was a guest at our manor some four or so years ago.”
-His direct stare at Kendric unnerved her and she kept rambling.
-“We were just reminiscing and . . . and I was telling him how things have changed since his stay.”
+“He was a guest at our manor some four or so years ago while my father aided in his education.”
+His unnerving stare set her off-kilter.
+“We were just reminiscing and . . . and I was telling him how things have changed—or not changed, that is—since his, uh . . . his stay . . . with my family . . ..”

 Finally, Othniel’s gaze shifted from the other man to look her in the eye.
 A bubble of defiance for she-knew-not-what surfaced and straightened her shoulders, but his glare immediately softened to something indecipherable where his eyes lost their harsh edge.